adobe/helix-pipeline/test/fixtures/icon-example.md

 This :tada: will render as an icon. :thumbsup:

+This :#tada: will also render as an icon, but is part of an icon collection.

 I said: this is cool.
 There are smiles :) - even **big :smiles:** and [:foo:](http://www.example.com/)

 :: smile :smile::smile:::smile::::smile: